top of page

 It can also refer to physically opposing or fighting against someone or something.
 The word is often used in academic, philosophical, or legal contexts, where an argument or a statement is challenged, refuted, or scrutinized for its accuracy or reliability.
 In a broader sense, the term 'oppugn' can be applied to any situation where there is a dispute or a controversy between two opposing parties.

-Example sentences of oppugn
+Example sentences containing oppugn

 1. They oppugn the legitimacy of the new government.